DavideSpot/hello-world/README.md

 # hello-world
+Say 'hello' to the world if you're satisfied,
-Say hello to the world
+Say 'fku' to the world if you're not inclined.